 When you’re ready to start your circuit portion, grab a park bench (or in my case, a picnic table!) and work through these moves.
 Do each exercise with little to no rest in between.
 Repeat this circuit 3 times through.
 If 20 reps is too many for you, feel free to adjust to suit your needs!

 I have both stashed in my pocket every time I go outside.
 Wipe down whatever surface you’re using before and after (the after being a courtesy to others) and make sure to apply your hand sanitizer when you’re finished.
 I also have been wearing cotton gloves (just like regular gloves) but I have no idea if this actually does anything in the way of protection.
 Go straight to the sink to wash your hands when you get home.

 20 Bench Push Ups:

-Place your hands on the edge of the bench or table a little bit wider than shoulder width apart.
+Place your hands on the edge of the bench or table (that you’ve wiped down with an antibacterial wipe) a little bit wider than shoulder-width apart.
 Start with your torso at arms length with your toes on the ground.
 Slowly lower yourself downward until your chest nearly touches the bench.
 Repeat 19 more times.
 For an extra challenge, do power push ups–pushing yourself quickly off the bench with each rep (to where your hands come fully off the bench with each rep).

 20 squats followed by 20 squat pulses: